Yokota / Yoshino / Horiai | Inorganic Scintillator and Crystal Growth Methods | Buch | 978-3-527-35208-1 | www.sack.de

 Verlag: Wiley-VCH GmbH

-This book summarizes recent developments on new scintillating materials for ionization radiation detectors as well as the progress of the growth methods for single crystals.
+Provides an up-to-date summary of new scintillating materials for ionization radiation detectors and recent progress in growth methods for single crystals

 Yokota / Yoshino / Horiai Inorganic Scintillator and Crystal Growth Methods jetzt bestellen!